 Slice cucumbers thin and place in a large bowl.
 (We use a mandoline.)

 Drain cucumbers and onion and rinse with cold water.
+(Taste test here.
+You can always rinse again if it seems too salty.)

 Add heavy cream, vinegar, and fresh dill and stir well.